Food systems at COP26

 A call to action for all levels of government to tackle climate change through integrated sustainable food policies

 A food systems approach holds the key to tackling the climate and nature emergencies, reducing the burden of malnutrition and chronic disease and delivering the SDGs, by recognising how different problems in food systems are deeply interconnected and mutually reinforcing.
 Yet food is typically split across policy leading to contradictions and gaps.
 Integrated food policies are needed.

 While national governments hold many of the policy levers for change, sub-state actors also have significant powers to shape their local and regional food systems.
 In recent years, several international networks have evolved to link cities and regional governments working on joined-up food policies.
 The Milan Urban Food Policy Pact, C40, ICLEI and many others connect cities working on sustainable food issues.
 Here in the UK, 60 cities are part of the UK’s Sustainable Food Places Network and, more locally, Scotland is part of the Under 2 Coalition.

-Nourish Scotland and IPES-Food is working with several of these international networks to develop and agree a high-ambition declaration on integrated food policies to tackle the climate emergency, with co-benefits for biodiversity, health and farmers livelihoods, to set the tone for an ambitious Food Summit in 2021.
+Nourish Scotland and IPES-Food are working with several of these international networks to develop and agree a high-ambition declaration on integrated food policies to tackle the climate emergency, with co-benefits for biodiversity, health and farmers livelihoods, to set the tone for an ambitious Food Summit in 2021.
 The declaration sets out a commitment for signatory cities and regions to develop and implement integrated food policies.
 These will support a healthier and greener food system, and recommend national governments establish governance mechanisms to support this.

 The declaration text is currently being negotiated and plans for launching the declaration for signatures are underway.
 Watch this space!